hunttis/alkomaholi/README.md

 When the UI is modified, it gets rebuilt and deployed to the public directory under the main directory.
 This is pretty far from optimal, but will be fixed in the future.

-## Cloudant
+## Mongo

-For deving, you need Cloudant running in port 8081.
+For deving, you need mongo running in port 27017.
 Easiest way to achieve this is with docker (and docker-compose) `docker-compose pull`
 `docker-compose up`